Fall 2014 Freshman Application

 Plan II Honors has discontinued the early consideration process.

-Plan II does have a suggested priority deadline of October 15.
+Plan II does have a suggested application completion date of October 15.
 Applicants must be aware that Plan II reviews applications in the order in which they are completed and received (from UT Admissions) at Plan II.
 Plan II conducts rolling admissions.
 Therefore, fewer and fewer spaces will be available as we move throught the application cycle.
 Applying late in the cycle (the last two weeks prior to the deadline) could decrease an applicant's likelihood of admission.

 How will I be notified of my Plan II admission status?